upbound/docs/content/core-concepts/kcl/variables.md

 }
 ```

 In KCL, you don't need to specify the variable data type.
 The type is inferred
 from the value.

-You can define two types of variables: a global, immutable variable or a mutable variable.
-Learn more at the [KCL docs](https://www.kcl-lang.io/docs/reference/lang/spec/variables)

 ## Special variables